scan-io-git/scan-io/docs/reference/makefile.md

 > [!NOTE]
 > For more information Refer to the guide How to Build Rule Sets (TODO) and Reference of Custom Script builder (TODO)

+Result will be save to `./rules` by default.

 **Variables supported:**
 - `USE_VENV`
 - `VENV_DIR`